Get Informed

 Public Forums

 The League of Women Voters and other organizations often sponsor forums for candidates and Pros & Cons meetings about ballot measures prior to an election.
-Call your local League of Women Voters office, check the LWVC Calendar for an upcoming local League event, or check your newspaper for information about times and places.
+Call your local League of Women Voters office or check your newspaper for information about times and places of any upcoming candidate forums or Pros & Cons meetings about ballot measures.